DuyThucCao/DuyThucCao/README.md

 # Hello there 👋 My name is Thuc Cao

-I'm a senior at Rutgers University–New Brunswick studying Data Science (minors in Economics & Statistics)
+I'm a senior at Rutgers University–New Brunswick studying Data Science (minors in Economics & Statistics)!

 - 🔭 I'm currently working on forecasting and data science projects
 - 🌱 I'm learning time series forecasting, machine learning, and financial analytics